-Monitoring well and semiannually-sampled residential / water supply well locations are shown on Exhibit 1.
-Residential / water supply wells selected for annual monitoring (Seaver Park, Canyon Ferry Road area) are shown on Figures 3-1 and 3-2.
-Surface water monitoring locations were selected to represent Lower Lake, Prickly Pear Creek, gravel pit ponds near Prickly Pear Creek, and drainage through the former Upper Lake area.
-Surface water monitoring locations selected for 2016 are shown on Figure 3-3.
-An overall summary schedule for the 2016 East Helena Facility groundwater and surface water monitoring is shown in Table 3-1.
-Table 3-1 presents the monthly schedule for various groundwater and surface water monitoring activities, along with the monitoring objectives addressed by each activity.
+Monitoring well and residential / municipal water supply well locations are shown on Exhibit 1.
+Surface water monitoring locations were selected to represent Prickly Pear Creek, gravel pit ponds near Prickly Pear Creek, and drainage through the former Upper and Lower Lake area.
+Surface water monitoring locations selected for 2017 are shown on Figure 3-1.
+An overall summary schedule for the 2017 East Helena Facility groundwater and surface water monitoring is shown in Table 3-1.
+Table 3-1 presents the 2017 schedule for various groundwater and surface water monitoring activities, along with the monitoring objectives addressed by each activity.